 CHAPTER 16.
-REQUIREMENTS FOR PROFESSIONAL PROGRAMME, VENUE, MEALS, COVERAGE OF EXPENSES

-16.1 Choice of venue and destination
+REQUIREMENTS FOR PROFESSIONAL PROGRAMME, VENUE, MEALS, COVERAGE OF EXPENSES a) the majority of invitees are from countries other than Norway and the destination seems reasonable given the place of residence of the participants, or

-All events should be held at an appropriate venue and destination in respect of the meeting's principal professional purpose.
+16.1 Choice of venue and destination All events should be held at an appropriate venue and destination in respect of the meeting's principal professional purpose.
 No events should be located at destinations which are associated with sporting or leisure activities, or which have a reputation for being extravagant.